Dansby Swanson Player Props: Cubs vs. Phillies

-Dansby Swanson and his .422 on-base percentage over his past 10 games (65 points higher than his season-long percentage), will be in action for the Chicago Cubs versus the Philadelphia Phillies and Ranger Suarez on June 27 at 8:05 PM ET.
+The Chicago Cubs, including Dansby Swanson (.409 on-base percentage in past 10 games, 54 points above season-long percentage), battle starter Aaron Nola and the Philadelphia Phillies at Wrigley Field, Wednesday at 8:05 PM ET.

-In his most recent game, he went 1-for-4 with an RBI against the Cardinals.
+In his last game he had a one-hit showing (1-for-4) against the Phillies.

 Dansby Swanson Game Info & Props vs. the Phillies